arcadeJHS/lnurl-quests/README.md

 # or (to avoid cache and force rebuild) execute the following two commands
 docker compose -f docker-compose.dev.yml build --no-cache docker compose -f docker-compose.dev.yml up

+# if you want to log into a container
+docker compose -f docker-compose.dev.yml exec nestjs_api bash
 ```

 Navigate to the API docs here (Swagger):